outline the uses and limitations of a trial balance

 Does Not Guarantee Accuracy

-While the trial balance checks for mathematical accuracy, it does not guarantee that all transactions have been recorded correctly.
-It only confirms that debits and credits are equal, not that the individual transactions are accurate.
+While a trial balance confirms the mathematical equality of debits and credits, it doesn't guarantee that all transactions have been recorded correctly.
+It only checks for arithmetical accuracy, not the accuracy of the transactions themselves.

 Errors of Omission

-In conclusion, the trial balance is a valuable tool for ensuring the accuracy of accounting records and preparing financial statements.
-However, it's important to be aware of its limitations and to use other methods to ensure the reliability of financial information.
+In conclusion, the trial balance is a valuable tool for checking the arithmetical accuracy of the general ledger and providing a basis for preparing financial statements.
+However, it has limitations and should be used in conjunction with other procedures to ensure the accuracy and reliability of accounting records.